 If you make regular purchases from suppliers for products that you may no longer need, communicate openly with your suppliers about stretching payment terms and lowering interest rates.
 Ideally, you’ll be able to defer payments long enough to remain in good standing with creditors.

-If you’re having trouble making your rent payments, you can take advantage of the 75% rent reduction subsidy being offered by the federal government in conjunction with the provinces, who have authority over rents.
-This program is called the Canada Emergency Commercial Rent Assistance program.
-The program is a little complicated, but here’s how it works:
+If you’re having trouble making your rent payments, you can take advantage of a rent reduction subsidy being offered by the federal government in conjunction with the provinces, which have authority over rents.
+This program is called the Canada Emergency Rent Subsidy (CERS).

 Ideally, you could avoid laying off employees and taking out small business loans entirely by getting creative with how you earn revenue.
 By rethinking your small business in COVID-19 times and finding new ways to deliver your product or service, you may be able to manage without subsidies or benefits.
 You may even find a new business niche and see an increase in revenue.
 Here are some examples of how businesses have adapted to the COVID-19 climate: